henryprecheur/redis-proxy/README.md

 local interface you’d pass ‘localhost:8080’.

 You can also configure the cache via the -expire and -capacity options.
-For example to expire keys after 2 minutes of non-use or when we have more than 1000 keys in the cache.
+For example to expire keys after 2 minutes or when we have more than 1000 keys in the cache:

     $ redis-proxy -expire 2m -capacity 1000